alackles/CMSC-150-FT-23/_pages/syllabus.md

 toc_icon: "cog"
 ---

-# Guts
+# Front Matter

 Course | CMSC 150 Fall 2023
 --- | ---
 Title | Introduction to Computer Science
 Time | MWF 9:50 AM - 11:00 AM & Th 10:25 AM - 12:10 AM
 Room | Briggs 419
-Textbook | Think Java 2e
+Textbook | Think Java 2e (Free)
 Office Hours | MWF 11:00 AM - 12:00 PM or by appointment

+Description: _An introduction to computer programming for potential mathematics/computer science majors and other students with a strong interest in computing.
+Topics include elementary programming constructs, design and implementation of algorithms, and object-oriented programming.
+Introductory instruction in the Java language._

-# Goals
+# Course Content and Goals

+_For the schedule, see [schedule](/CMSC-150-FT-23/schedule)._

 ## Course Philosophy

-Everyone in this classroom--both students and professor--is capable of learning _more_.
+Everyone in this classroom--both students and professor--is capable of learning more.

 ## Learning Guideline